 July 13, 2018 – Albuquerque, NM

-The next morning, after some coffee and an inspiring conversation with friends, I headed East toward Texas.
+The next morning, after some coffee and fun chat with friends about what it was like to take a solo trip in a Sprinter van, I headed East toward Texas.
 I was hoping to surprise my great-Aunt, a spunky woman in her early nineties who has a knack for storytelling.
 The Texas winds were brutal, and driving a high profile vehicle made it even more intense.
 But I finally made it and enjoyed a wonderful evening with a woman I admire greatly.

 Days 11 & 12

 July 14 & 15, 2018 – Austin, TX